fgvieira/prune_graph/README.md

 ```

 ### Output
 The output will be a list of the remaining nodes after pruning.
-Optionally, you can also get a list of the files that were removed (`--out-excl`).
+Optionally, you can also get a list of the nodes that were removed (`--out-excl`).